uncovery/unc_gallery/README.md

 value is `1` with the lowest quality and the smallest files.
 The highest number is `100` with the largest file size and the highest quality.

+### Thumbnail Format

+Instead of creating thumbnails in the same shape as the original image, you can crop them so that they are always square, similar to how galleries are presented on facebook or images show in your profile on Instagram.
+This allows for cleaner layouts.
+If you change this function, make sure to re-build all existing thumbnails in the "Maintenance" menu.

 ### Picture Long Edge

 If this is not `0`, the images will be resized on upload so that their longest edge